-Chicken Piccata is a simple, classic dish brimming with tangy, rich flavor.
+Chicken Piccata is a classic, Italian-inspired recipe brimming with tangy, rich flavor from lemon and capers.
 Easy enough to whip up for weeknight dinners as well as an elegant dish to serve to guests.
 Video.

 One of the most calming and powerful actions you can do, to intervene in a stormy world, is to stand up and show your soul.
 Struggling souls catch light from other souls who are fully lit and willing to show it.